 Finally, someone at room service took the call and offered to put in the order, but first, they had to put us on hold.
 After 10 minutes of waiting, I placed the phone on speaker and thought it would be interesting to see how long it took them to get back to me.
 10 minutes equals 10 ways to get terrible Disney Room service so our ticker now is up to 14.

-No one actually ever came back onto the phone to assist.
-And no one from Disney Cruise room service showed up at our cabin.
+No one actually ever came back onto the phone to assist, and no one from Disney Cruise room service showed up at our cabin either.
 Exactly nothing was the response from room service.

 No banana creme brulee or sticky date pudding was to be enjoyed by anyone in our cabin that night.

 It was disappointing to say the least.
-Not that I didn’t get another desert, but that they would disregard such an easy request, and actually make the situation so bad to begin with.
+Not that I didn’t get another desert, but that they would disregard such an easy request and actually make the situation so bad to begin with.

 The takeaway, I guess, is that your experience will vary depending on the cruise, or the team on duty.
-On the Disney Fantasy, Room Service could not have been more accommodating and helpful.
+On the Disney Fantasy, Room Service was also wonderful.
+They could not have been more accommodating and helpful.

-Our recommendation is just to go to the ship restaurants yourself and take the food back to your room.
+Family Tip #2: If you want something, just to go to the ship restaurants yourself and take the food back to your room.
 It’s easier, faster, and offers a bigger selection.
-We recommend early dining to ensure you can have seconds of anything that caught your tastebuds during the first serving.
+If they protest, like they did on our first cruise, just ask to speak with your dinner server.

 ► For Kids: You can get a famous Mickey Ice Cream bar any time of day, or milk and cookies (even warmed up if you request it) from Disney Cruise Room Service which is probably the best thing on the menu.
 With so much to do on and around the ship, it just doesn’t make sense to wait around in your room for someone else to bring you food unless it’s the middle of the night.